Zemanta/mrgob/job/README.md

 ```go
 func (r *ByteKVReader) Key() ([]byte, *ByteValueReader)
 ```
 Key returns decoded key and reader for all values belonging to this key.
+The underlying array may point to data that will be overwritten by a subsequent call to Scan.
+It does no allocation.

 #### func (*ByteKVReader) Scan